What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 • calming effect.

-On the vessels of the kidneys and coronary arteries wild rosemary preparations have an antispasmodic effect, with which they are associated
+On the vessels of the kidneys and coronary arteries Ledum preparations have an antispasmodic effect, which is associated with

 • diuretic effect and